 Our overall scores are based on a number of different tests.
 The majority of our testing was focused on how well each one of our models shredded.
 We also evaluated how quickly they shredded, how loud they were, and how easy they were to use.
 The sections that follow detail how all of the models performed in those individual tests.

-Closely following the group of top scorers were the Fellowes Powershred 79Ci and the AmazonBasics 12-Sheet Cross-Cut, both of which scored a 6.
+Closely following the group of top scorers were the Fellowes Powershred 79Ci, the Fellowes Powershred 73Ci, and the AmazonBasics 12-Sheet Cross-Cut, all of which scored 6.
 Besides having the best name of the bunch, the Powershred 79Ci was able to easily burn through junk mail envelopes and CD's and has great user reviews, indicating a high level of durability.
 It lost points because of the relatively decreased security of cross-cut and the fact that it jammed when loaded with its advertised capacity of 16 sheets.
 It did just fine with 14 sheets, but those loading it up to its advertised capacity would have to deal with jams or decreased shredding quality.
-The AmazonBasics 12-Sheet Cross-Cut was able to handle it advertised capacity of 12 sheets, but the motor did sound like it required some effort to do so.
+The AmazonBasics 12-Sheet Cross-Cut was able to handle its advertised capacity of 12 sheets, but the motor did sound like it required some effort to do so.
 Otherwise it ripped through most items with ease, making fast work of junk mail and credit cards.
+The Powershred 73Ci handled its advertised capacity of 12-sheets easily and was able to handle thick junk mail envelopes, though the motor did sound like it was struggling on occasion.
+It also offers cross-cut level security.

 If your career or financial strategies tend to generate lots of sensitive paperwork, or you like to let your shredding jobs build up and then do them all in one go, greater speed will vastly improve your shredding experience.
 As cathartic as it is to take nice, clean paper and annihilate it into tiny bits, you probably wouldn't want to spend hours doing so.
 We tested speed by timing how long each model took to shred its maximum single pass capacity, and then calculating a pages per minute figure from this data.
 We either used the advertised maximum capacity, if we found the shredder could actually handle it, or our observed maximum capacity if it was lower than the manufacturer's claim.
 As you get used to your shredder you get a feel for how much material it can handle at once and for grabbing stacks of paper that are roughly that size.
 Therefore, this test approximates the speed you would experience when completing a large shred job.
 We also measured speed using smaller stacks of paper, but the results did not differ greatly, and we believe the maximum capacity speed test is the most relevant to real world use.

 The Royal 1400MX just missed out on being in the group of high scorers.
 It earned a 6, and was just slightly slower at 55 sheets per minute.
 The two bottom scorers, however, were well separated from the rest of the pack.
 The Bonsaii DocShred C156-C Micro-Cut scored a 4 with a relatively slow speed of 44 sheets per minute.
-This is just slightly better than half the speed of most of the high scorers, and is just a bit more than a quarter the speed of the top scorer.
+This is just slightly better than half the speed of most of the high scorers and is just a bit more than a quarter the speed of the top scorer.
 This sacrifice in speed is most likely due to the DocShred offering the advanced security of micro-cut at a low price.
-At the back of the pack, with a score of 3, was the Swingline Stack-and-Shred 100X.
-It went through 40 sheets per minute when using the manual feed slot.
-It also includes an automatic feeding tray that can hold a stack of 100 sheets, and then automatically shred them a few at a time.
-However, we found that this took longer than shredding manually and often jammed or didn't work, so it didn't really offer any advantage in convenience either.

 Ease of Use